-Hyatt Place Moab has a seasonal pool that makes a great place to cool off on hot summer days.
-After exploring the parks all day, be sure to jump in for a refreshing swim at the beautiful outdoor pool.
+Hyatt Place Moab has a seasonal outdoor swimming pool that is a great place to cool off on hot summer days.
+After exploring the nearby parks all day, be sure to jump in for a refreshing swim at the beautiful outdoor pool!

 The pool area at Hyatt Place Moab wows guests with spectacular views of the mountains and surrounding red rocks.
-Although the hotel is located next to a major highway, you can enjoy nothing but peaceful and serene views all around.
+Although this Hyatt property is located next to a major highway, you can enjoy nothing but peaceful and serene views all around.

 The pool area is furnished with comfortable and modern lounge chairs and a large fireplace that makes a great place to sit around and enjoy the sunset.

 Aside from the stunning pool, the property has a large hot tub where you can soak your sore muscles after a full day of hiking.
-Next to the hot tub is a playground for kids to have some fun.
+Next to the hot tub is a small children’s playground where can have some fun!

 Things To Do Nearby

-Here are some of the top things to see & do around the Hyatt Place Moab Hotel in Utah:
+Here are some of the top things to see & do around the Hyatt in Moab Utah: